List of The Promised Neverland characters: Lambda Λ7214

-Vincent is an young man and raised at Glory Bell Orphanage who was shipped out to Lambda.
+Vincent is a young man and raised at Glory Bell Orphanage who was shipped out to Lambda.
 He is tall, have dark skin and stitches on the top of his bald head and green eyes.
 Vincent is usually seen wearing a white long-sleeved shirt underneath a black vest, black pants, a tie, and glasses.
 He is knowledgeable about medical treatment.